Molina Devi: Career

 Molina Devi started her career as trainee under Aparesh Chandra Mukhopadhyay.
-She debuted in a silent film while at the age of 8.
+She debuted in a silent film at the age of 8.
 Thereafter worked as dancer in mythological and historical plays in the Bengali theatre in the 1920s, and later sometimes played roles as a young boy, such as the role of Dara in Jahangir (1929), and later played roles as a heroine.

 She also performed some memorable roles in Hindi films.
 She took various roles, even vamps in her early career such as in Pramathesh Barua's Rajat Jayanti in 1939.

 In 1954 she got a break through in Puran Bhagat and in 1955, Molina played the title role in the film Rani Rasmani.
 She also directed a Kolkata based theatre troupe, M. G. Enterprises.
 Molina worked in Rangana theatre as chief artist.
 She performed as a singer on radio and contributed for formation of Mahila Silpi Mahal, a welfare association for female artists of Bengal.
 For her contribution in the field of drama, she receives the Sangeet Natak Akademi Award.

 Molina Devi and actor Gurudas Banerjee together they operated their own touring theatre, M. G. Enterprises, which "specialized in commercial productions of devotional drama" in which Banerjee played the role of Sri Ramakrishna and other holy men."

 Molina Devi died on 13 August 1977 in Kolkata.